Some of the links in this post may be affiliate links. See our disclosure for more info.

-8. Recycle And Donate
+7. Recycle And Donate

 Is your closet full of unopened bags and clothes that still have their tags on?
-Is your book shelf full of unread books?
+Is your bookshelf full of unread books?

-Chances are if you haven’t read, worn, or used whatever it is, then you’re probably not going to use it at all.
-Donate them to a charity or sell them on Ebay.
-Goodwill has tons of donation centers and Disabled American Veterans (DAV) can even pick up your donations.
+Chances are, if you haven’t read, worn, or used whatever it is, then you’re probably not going to use it at all.
+Donate them to a charity or sell them on eBay.
+Goodwill has tons of donation centers, and Disabled American Veterans (DAV) can even pick up your donations.

-9. Donate Or Throw One Thing Before Buying Something
+8. Donate Or Throw One Thing Before Buying Something

 Or, if you’re a really terrible pack rat, just throw out 1 old thing a day until you can’t find any more items to throw.
 Do that for a month and I guarantee you’ll have less clutter in your life.

 Not sure about an item’s expiration date?
 Check out EatbyDate, they have an excellent database of food expiration dates.

-11. Learn To Delegate Cleaning And Organizing Tasks
+10. Delegate Cleaning And Organizing Tasks

-Teach your kids how to get organized so you don’t have to pick up after them every day.
+Teach your kids how to get organized, so you don’t have to pick up after them every day.
 For your spouse, maybe it’s mowing the lawn or making sure all the wires behind the TV and laptops are not tangled.

-12. Create A Centralized Family Or Work Information Center
+11. Create A Centralized Family Or Work Information Center

-13. Practice Putting Things Away Immediately
+12. Put Things Away Immediately

-Keep the calm and organized ambiance of your home (and life) by putting things away, immediately after you’re done using them.
-This practice only takes a few minutes but it’ll save you a lot of cleaning time later on.
+Keep the calm and organized ambiance of your home (and life) by putting things away immediately after you’re done using them.
+This practice only takes a few minutes, but it’ll save you a lot of cleaning time later on.